NAMFI: Medical tourism key to driving economic growth | TODAY.NG

 He also stated that the country would achieve immense economic growth through the promotion of medical tourism, adding that the ‘NAMFI Clinic Foundation Hospital’ in Lagos would be unveiled by the foundation.

-He also stated that the foundation would solicit for the commitment and support of partners in order to facilitate programme implementation in line with a joint plan of action to design highly specialised care centre in the country.
+He also stated that the foundation is soliciting for the commitment and support of partners in order to facilitate programme implementation in line with a joint plan of action to design highly specialized care centre in the country with the rising tide of medical tourism from the shores of the country.

 “With proper financial support and willingness of medical professionals in the diaspora to return home and contribute their quota, the hospital sector can yield even four times the revenue generated by the hotel industry for the same amount of investment, thereby helping to diversify the economy and also making the country a center for medical tourism in Africa.”

-At the meeting, it was noted that Nigeria could retain N500 billion, which according to statistics, she loses yearly to medical tourism, if there is an aggressive development of infrastructure and human resource optimisation in the country.
+At the meeting, it was noted that Nigeria could retain N500 billion, which she loses yearly to medical tourism, if there is an aggressive development of infrastructure and human resource optimisation in the country.

-According to Shoroye, “within legal framework as a not-for-profit organisation, our current capital campaign model is now focused within the country on sustainable infrastructure development of the super-tertiary tier of Nigeria’s healthcare system with long-term engagement of the corporate private sector in the country.
+According to Shoroye: “Within legal framework as a not-for-profit organization, our current capital campaign model is now focused within the country on sustainable infrastructure development of the super-tertiary tier of Nigeria’s healthcare system with long-term engagement of the corporate private sector in the country.
 This include the reputable multinational corporations within the country particularly those who have been doing thriving business in Nigeria for a very long time.

 “As a moral imperative, they are being encouraged to give something back to that soil that has made it possible for them to remain very profitable for many decades, for these good causes that will benefit all, within the laws of the land such as tax incentives in corporate giving and corporate social responsibility.”